Dans-labs/dariah/docs/Components.md

   ultimately extracted from the `tables` slice of the state; it contains the values of the fields of the entity that is being dealt with;
 * `select` **string**;
-  Sometimes a list is fetched as a whole, sometimes only *my own* records are displayed and yet other times only records that are the details of some master record must be shown.
+  sometimes a list is fetched as a whole, sometimes only *my own* records are displayed and yet other times only records that are the details of some master record must be shown;
-  This property indicates which is which.
+  this property indicates which is which;
 * `settings` **object**;
   a slice of the state from [getSettings](Dux#getSettings);
   settings are pieces of custom information that are relevant to many components of the app;